AugustinRibreau/B2-JS_demineur/README.md

 - Clone this repository
 - `npm install`
-- opens your favorite terminal
+- Opens your favorite terminal
-- go to the location of the file
+- Go to the location of the file
 - `node index.js`

 ## How to contribute